Get us in your inbox

 Why go?
 Yes, snag your streetlight selfies.
 But you’d be selling yourself short if you don’t venture beyond the photo-friendly installation; LACMA’s collections boast modernist masterpieces, large-scale contemporary works, traditional Japanese screens and by far L.A.’s most consistently terrific special exhibitions.

-Don’t miss: A few days a week, you can watch Judy Baca paint an extension of The Great Wall of Los Angeles from within LACMA’s galleries.
+Don’t miss: Both the Ed Ruscha retrospective and the opportunity to watch Judy Baca paint an extension of The Great Wall of Los Angeles.
 Also, if you live in L.A.
 County, book a reservation for a weekday after 3pm to get in without paying a cent.
+And speaking of free, Jazz at LACMA is back with free Friday night sets through the summer.

 • Sports and fitness